earthai-tech/watex/docs/view.rst

 Plot Histogram - Features vs Target: :meth:`~watex.view.ExPlot.plothistvstarget`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.ExPlot.plothistvstarget` plots a histogram of continuous values against the target of binary plot.
+:meth:`~watex.view.ExPlot.plothistvstarget` plots a histogram of continuous values against the target of a binary plot.
 Here is a base implementation:

 .. code-block:: python